haakco/deploying-laravel-app/Stage_1/README.md

 Documentation for [apt_repository here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_repository_module.html).

-Next we'll install PostgreSQL.
-We are going to specify the version of PostgreSQL to install os that future runs won't accidentally upgrade the sever.
+Next, we'll install PostgreSQL.
+We are going to specify the version of PostgreSQL to install so that future runs won't accidentally upgrade the sever.

-For this example we'll install redis on the same server, but you can also create a separate role for it if you would like.
+For this example, we'll install Redis on the same server, but you can also create a separate role for it if you would like.

 ```yaml
 - name: Install PostgresSQL and Redis